 At approximately the same time, Bill joined the newly-formed New York State Tramway Board – one of the first such boards in the world.
 In that position, Bill played an instrumental role in creating the tramway codes now used to ensure ski lift safety worldwide.
-In 1974, Bill sold his interest in SMI and, together with Don, purchased Catamount Ski Area.
+In 1974, Bill sold his interest in SMI and, together with Sandy and Don, purchased Catamount Ski Area.

-Their son’s, and current owners, Tom Gilbert and Rich Edwards have also grown up in at all of these ski centers operated by their fathers, first as participants of the sport, and soon after, as employees in almost all facets of the business.
+Their son’s, Tom Gilbert and Rich Edwards have also grown up at all of these ski centers operated by their fathers, first as participants of the sport, and soon after, as employees in almost all facets of the business.
 Tom is also active in other ski industry activities, serving as board member of STRIDE Adaptive Sports, Treasurer of Massachusetts Ski Area Association, member of the ASTM International Committee F27 on Snow Skiing Standards, and is an active participant with the New York Passenger Tramway Advisory Council, a division of the Department of Labor responsible for safety in skiing.